rammom/SkySwim/readme.md

 ### Next up, Newsfeed

 In all honesty, this part of planning was the most intimidating.
 How do modern day social media applications build a user's newsfeed so efficiently?
 I've decided to take up this challenge.
 Modern day Twitter and Instagram use a mix of what is called ranked and chronological feeds.
-Ranked feeds having a post order that is based on user preferences and cronological feeds being solely time based.
-Due to lack of user data, I was forced to stick with a chronologial feed for SkySwim.
+Ranked feeds having a post order that is based on user preferences and chronological feeds being solely time based.
+Due to lack of user data, I was forced to stick with a chronological feed for SkySwim.

 The problem still presents itself, how can I create a feed that contains the latest tweets from whoever you're following, without long wait times?